Alexander Eig: Biography

 Eig died of cancer in 1938, at the age of less than 44 years.
 He was buried in the Mount of Olives Jewish Cemetery.
 His gravestone bears the inscription "The creator of plant science in Israel."
 He was eulogized by Moshe Sharett, Hugo Bergmann, Judah Leon Magnes and Yitzhak Ben-Zvi.

 Works

+With Michael Zohary and Naomi Feinbrun-Dothan he organised the distribution of plant specimens from Israel in the exsiccata series.
+The first series issued in 1930 is entitled Flora exsiccata Palaestinae a sectione botanica Universitatis Hebraicae Hierosolymitanae edita.

 Taxonomic patronyms

 In honor of Alexander Eig, four taxonomic patronyms were given in plants with names of genus, species and subspecies: